munificent/game-programming-patterns/book/dirty-flag.markdown

 ### Cached world transforms

 The obvious answer is to *cache* it.
 In each object, we store its local transform and its derived world transform.
-When we render, we just use the precalculated world transform.
-If the object never moves, the cached transform is always up to date and everything's happy.
+When we render, we only use the precalculated world transform.
+If the object never moves, the cached transform is always up-to-date and everything's happy.

 When an object *does* move, the simple approach is to refresh its world transform right then.
 But don't forget the hierarchy!
 When a parent moves, we